 Acquisition-related costs in fiscal 2021 were \$13.5 million, as compared to \$20.8 million in fiscal 2020.
-The year-over-year decrease is attributable to more mergers and acquisitions activity in fiscal 2020.
-In fiscal 2021, our primary mergers and acquisitions activity related to (i) entering into, and implementing, the Acreage Amended Arrangement; and (ii) entering into, and completing, the RIV Arrangement.
-Additionally, costs were incurred in relation to completing the acquisition of Ace Valley and entering into the Supreme Arrangement Agreement, both of which occurred in April 2021 (see "Recent Developments" above), and evaluating other potential acquisition opportunities.
-Comparatively, in fiscal 2020, we incurred acquisition-related costs related to entering into and implementing the Original Acreage Arrangement, closing the acquisitions of C3, This Works, BioSteel, and the unowned interest in Beckley Canopy Therapeutics ("BCT"), and the transaction to launch More Life Growth Company ULC ("More Life").
+The year-over-year decrease was attributable to more mergers and acquisitions activity in fiscal 2020.
+In fiscal 2021, our primary mergers and acquisitions activity related to (i) entering into, and implementing, the Acreage Amended Arrangement; and (ii) entering into the RIV Arrangement with RIV Capital, which was completed on February 23, 2021.
+Additionally, costs were incurred in relation to completing the acquisition of Ace Valley and entering into the Supreme Arrangement, both of which occurred in April 2021, and evaluating other potential acquisition opportunities.
+Comparatively, in fiscal 2020, we incurred acquisition-related costs related to entering into and implementing the Original Acreage Arrangement, closing the acquisitions of C3, This Works, BioSteel, and the unowned interest in Beckley Canopy Therapeutics ("BCT"), and the transaction to launch More Life.
 Additionally, costs were incurred in relation to evaluating other potential acquisition opportunities.

 Depreciation and amortization expense was \$71.6 million in fiscal 2021, as compared to \$63.6 million in fiscal 2020.
-The year-over-year increase is primarily attributable to the impact of building-out of our infrastructure across Canada in previous fiscal years, the growth in our business over the past year with the acquisitions of C3, BioSteel and This Works, the growth in our network of corporate-owned Tweed and Tokyo Smoke retail stores, the implementation of information technology, and our investment in infrastructure in Europe and the United States.
-These factors were partially offset by a reduction in depreciation and amortization expense associated with restructuring actions announced in December 2020, which resulted in the closure of certain of our Canadian facilities.
+The yearover-year increase was primarily attributable to the impact of building-out of our infrastructure across Canada in previous fiscal years, the growth in our business over the past year with the acquisitions of C3, BioSteel and This Works, the growth in our network of corporate-owned Tweed and Tokyo Smoke retail stores, the implementation of information technology, and our investment in infrastructure in Europe and the United States.
+These factors were partially offset by a reduction in depreciation and amortization expense associated with restructuring actions announced in December 2020, which were part of the previously-noted restructuring actions and which resulted in the closure of certain of our Canadian facilities.